visualizenews/corona/index.markdown

 - template: text-blocks
   title: It all started on January 31
   text_block: "On January 31, the Italian media reported the first cases of Covid-19
-    in Italy: **a Chinese couple from Wuhan** who got sick while in Rome.\n\nThey were quickly hospitalized and isolated, and the Italian health authorities started tracing their path back to understand who they had been in contact with.
+    in Italy: **a Chinese couple from Wuhan** who fell ill while in Rome.\n\nThey were quickly hospitalised and isolated, and the Italian health authorities started tracing their path back to understand who they had been in contact with.
 The result was appalling.
 During the previous week, **the couple had visited some of Italy's major tourist destinations**: Milan, Verona, Parma, Florence, and of course  Rome.\n\nOn